-c.
+b.
 Cumulative report and renewal application.

 - i.
-Provides to each school, in advance of the renewal decision, a cumulative performance report that: - a) Summarizes the school's performance record over the charter term; and - b) States the authorizer's summative findings concerning the school's performance and its prospects for renewal. - ii.
-Requires any school seeking renewal to apply for it through a renewal application, which provides the school a meaningful opportunity and reasonable time to respond to the cumulative report; to correct the record, if needed; and to present additional evidence regarding its performance.
+Provides to each school, in advance of the renewal decision using the timeline specified in state law, a cumulative performance report that: - a) Summarizes the school's performance record over the charter term; and - b) States the authorizer's summative findings concerning the school's performance and its prospects for renewal. - ii.
+Allows the school meaningful opportunity and reasonable time to respond to the cumulative report; to correct the record, if needed; and to present additional evidence regarding its performance. - iii.
+Requires any school seeking renewal to complete the state's renewal application and follows the renewal application timeline required in state law. - c.
+Renewal decisions based on merit and inclusive evidence.